kreijack/bombrowser/tests/TESTS.md

 ### Test 10.16 - conflict date

 Preparatory steps:
-- create a component code (copying from an existing component); name it as COMP-A; set a Date from 2020-01-01.
+- create a component code (copying from an existing component); name it as TEST-A; set a Date from 2020-01-01.
-- Create a component code (copying from an existing component); name it as COMP-B; set a Date from 2020-01-01.
+- Create a component code (copying from an existing component); name it as TEST-B; set a Date from 2020-01-01.
 Set "Date to" 2021-01-01
-- Create a component code (copying from an existing component); name it as ASS-A; set a Date from 2020-01-01.
+- Create a component code (copying from an existing component); name it as TEST-ASS-A; set a Date from 2020-01-01.
 Set "Date to" 2021-01-01
-- Edit the code "ASS-A" adding as child the coponents COMP-A and COMP-B.
+- Edit the code "TEST-ASS-A" adding as child the coponents TEST-A and TEST-B.

 ### Test 10.16.1 - parent too early

 Test description:
-- enter in the edit dialog of code ASS-A
+- enter in the edit dialog of code TEST-ASS-A
 - enter in the edit date dialog
 - change the "From date" to 2019-01-01
 - press "Save button"